 There are several aspects of the micro-market investors should consider before buying an investment property to flip, including the following:

-•Track sale prices: Look at the average sale price of homes in your targeted neighborhood to determine how much homes are going for.
+Look at the average sale price of homes in your targeted neighbourhood to determine how much homes are going for.
 Assuming most of these homes are in good condition, this is the amount you can reasonably expect to sell your investment property for.

-•Determine the months of supply: The months of supply refers to the amount of time it would take to sell all of the existing homes on the market in your targeted neighborhood.
-If the months of supply is higher than six, it’s a buyers’ market and you should consider investing elsewhere.
+The months of supply refers to the amount of time it would take to sell all of the existing homes on the market in your targeted neighbourhood.
+If the months of supply are higher than six, it’s a buyers’ market and you should consider investing elsewhere.

-•Research market trends: There may be other market trends affecting home sales in your targeted neighborhood.
+There may be other market trends affecting home sales in your targeted neighbourhood.
 For instance, new developments in the area may be pushing prices higher; conversely, an uptick in crime or governmental regulation could depress real estate sales.